Rhovian/vue-web3modal-mm/README.md

 ### Changing Network Configuraton

-We want to the user to use a specific network for a project, such as Ethereum mainnet.
+We the user to use a specific network for a project, such as Ethereum mainnet.
 We set this network in the ``constants/index`` folder, like so:

 ```ts
 export const ChainID = import.meta.env.VITE_NETWORK_ID || "1";